jidongbsu/cs452-swapping/README.md

 ## Extra Testing

-A bash script is provided to test your *cachefree*() function.
+A bash script called *runval.sh* is provided to test your *cachefree*() function.
 The bash script utilizes a tool called valgrind to test if your memory is correctly released, if not, valgrind will report memory leaks. valgrind eventually will call lru-test6, thus before running this script, you need to run *make* so as to compile lru-test6.c and generate lru-test6.
 Once it is generated, the expected results are like the following:

 ```console
 (base) [jidongxiao@onyx lru]$ ./runval.sh